levoxtrip/PKB/docs/topics/be.md

 [Confidence](be.md#confidence) comes from evidence of past acomplishments.

 ## Self-talk
+We need to learn to be better allies to ourselves many forms—positive self-talk, thoughtful self-care, self-confidence, self-assertion, and the habit of making well-thought-out choices about our health, careers, and the people we spend time with

 Become aware of your negative self talk - distance yourself from it when it is coming up.

 The way we talk to ourselves in moments of doubt is crucial.